thepoopooman652/proishs-webtools/md-viewer/README.md

 - **1000+ files**: ~150-300ms load time (after initial index)

 Initial index build takes 1-2 seconds for 1000 files, then uses cached index.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## License

-MIT License - feel free to use this for personal or commercial projects.

-## Credits

-Created for Zettelkasten users who need a simple, fast way to view and link to source documents.